pauldb09/pauldb09/README.md

 ## 👋 Hey there!

-I'm a **passionate** selflearning web developer
+-I'm a **passionate** selflearning web developer

-You can reach me easyly on [my discord server](https://discord.gg/Wkbpa4y8JW)

-Yay, i live in Paris 🥖 , France
+-You can reach me easyly on [my discord server](https://discord.gg/Wkbpa4y8JW) -Yay, i live in Paris 🥖 , France

-🔧 Skills: NodeJs, PHP, Javascript, HTML, vuejs, java, express js
+-🔧 Skills: NodeJs, PHP, Javascript, HTML, vuejs, java, express js

 ## Do you need anything???
 - You can join [this server](https://discord.gg/Wkbpa4y8JW) if you need help with one of my projects